 For families, you can reduce the trauma of loved ones not being able to call for help.
-You can improve their health outcomes with faster medical treatment and enable them to return to independent living with hourly checking.
+You can improve their health outcomes with faster medical treatment and enable them to continue living independently.

-Yes.
-Simply plug portable K-Sockets into any power socket.
 Everything else is automatic.
-They immediately start sending data to the Internet from internal sensors for motion, electrical power, room temperature and humidity.
+K-Sockets immediately start sending data to the Internet from internal sensors for motion, electrical power, room temperature and humidity.
 Built-in SIM cards means they work without broadband and internal batteries provide 18 hours back-up if there is a power cut.

-Portable K-Sockets, also known as a Reablement Monitors, are ideal for installation immediately after discharge from hospital, a fall or other medical conditions that increase the risk of living at home.
+Portable K-Sockets, also known as Reablement Monitors, are ideal for installation immediately after discharge from hospital, a fall or other medical conditions that increase the risk of living alone.

-Although simple to install, they are also simple for users to switch off and trigger unnecessary alerts that cause concern.
-In such cases it is prefereable to replace them with alternative fixed versions, known as Wellbeing Monitors.
+However, some users switch off at the wall socket, which triggers unnecessary alerts that cause concern.
+In such cases it is preferable to replace them with alternative fixed K-Sockets.